reallydontask/reallydontask.github.io/docs/_posts/2025-03-23-interviewing-a-drunkards-search.markdown

 categories: mental meanderings
 ---

-The [drunkard's search principle](https://en.wikipedia.org/wiki/Streetlight_effect) is a type of observational bias that occurs when people only search for something where it is easiest to look and think this is exactly what happens with interviewing.
+The [drunkard's search principle](https://en.wikipedia.org/wiki/Streetlight_effect) is a type of observational bias that occurs when people only search for something where it is easiest to look and I think this is exactly what happens with interviewing.

 I lead a small team of devops engineers and I'd say that these are the core skills for my job: